safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 ![](./Images/Img1.223.Ex2.JobsWindow.png)

-Notice some interesting points of the interface:
+Notice some interesting parts of the interface:

-1. There are links to show Completed jobs (the default), Queued Jobs, and Running Jobs.
+1. There are tabs to show Completed jobs (the default), Queued Jobs, and Running Jobs.
 2. There is a drop-down list that allows you to filter whose jobs are being shown.
+And another that allows you to filter based on the Job Status.
 3. Jobs that are successful and which fail are differentiated using a different icon.
 4. The jobs are displayed in the chronological order in which they finished (whether successful or not).

 Click on your job to inspect the results in more detail.
-You will be able to see details about the job including the time at which it was submitted, queued, started, finished, and delivered; the exact request made to FME Server; and the full results of the translation.
-You may also click the View Log button to inspect the FME translation log file.
+You'll see a summary at the top showing the number of features written as well as the time it started and finished.
+There are more timing details under the *STATUS* drop-down that include the time the job was submitted, queued, etc. Information about the exact request made to FME Server can be found under *REQUEST DATA*.
+And full results of the translation are under *RESULT DATA*.

+You may also inspect the FME translation log file on this page.

 ---